solitontech/WebTips_Starter_Repo/README.md

 👉 Step 7: This starter repo assumes that all the end-to-end tests are written using playwright.
 So, follow the below given steps to initialize the project as a playwright project: \
 &nbsp; &nbsp; &nbsp; &nbsp; 🛡️ Step 7.1: Run this command: __npm init playwright@latest__ to initialize the project as a playwright project\
 &nbsp; &nbsp; &nbsp; &nbsp; 🛡️ Step 7.2: It will ask whether you want to continue with typescript or javascript.
 By default, it will take typescript.
 If your project uses JavaScript, give JavaScript option.  \
 &nbsp; &nbsp; &nbsp; &nbsp; 🛡️ Step 7.3: The moment playwright is installed, it will also give some sample tests.
 It will ask where these tests should be.
 By default, all the tests will be in tests folder.
-Specify that the tests must be stored in a folder called Acceptance_Tests. \
+Specify that the tests must be stored in a folder called acceptance inside the tests folder using this path: __./tests/acceptance/__ \
 &nbsp; &nbsp; &nbsp; &nbsp; 🛡️ Step 7.4: When installing playwright, it will ask whether to create a GitHub Actions workflow.
 Give no for this option because the starter repo already has a workflow to run the playwright tests.

 &nbsp; &nbsp; &nbsp; &nbsp; ![Steps to follow while configuring playwright tests](https://github.com/solitontech/WebTips_Starter_Repo/blob/main/docs/assets/Images/PlaywrightTests/configurationSteps.PNG)

 &nbsp; &nbsp; &nbsp; &nbsp; 🛡️ Step 7.5: After installing playwright, it will create a new folder called acceptance and add sample tests to it.
-So, delete the existing folder called acceptance inside the tests folder.
+So, delete the existing folder called acceptance inside the tests folder (that folder only exists in the template repo to show folder structure).
 Move the test inside the test-examples folder inside the acceptance folder as well amd delete the folder called test-examples.

 &nbsp; &nbsp; &nbsp; &nbsp; ![Image of file to be deleted](https://github.com/solitontech/WebTips_Starter_Repo/blob/main/docs/assets/Images/PlaywrightTests/testExamples.PNG)